 Always read and carefully follow product label instructions.

-Yes, Kocide 2000, Kocide 3000 and ManKocide can all be used to minimize or protect from frost injury.
+Yes, Kocide 2000, Kocide 3000-O and ManKocide can all be used to minimize or protect from frost injury.
 Kocide products kill ice nucleating bacteria just as it controls other disease causing organisms.
 Research has demonstrated that reducing populations of ice nucleating bacteria also reduces frost damage in citrus, potatoes, tomatoes, pears, almonds and other crops.